< Back to List

 Importance: 8/10

-Clinging to life, flowing on by its own potency, exists even in the wise.
+Clinging to life, flowing by its own force, exists even in the wise.

 Click to read insights...